-There must be a permanent balance between the electricity production and the consumption of electricity.
+There must be a constant balance between the electricity production and the consumption of electricity.
 This is the responsibility of the Access Responsible Party.
-Lack of balance can even result in power outages.
+Im balances can even result in power outages.

 The shipper is the Access Responsible Party's counterpart for natural gas.